xacgbeta/steam-ticket-generator-main/README.md

 ## Builds

-Builds are available in the [releases](https://github.com/denuvosanctuary/steam-ticket-generator/releases) section of the repository.
-Nightly builds are also available in the [actions](https://github.com/denuvosanctuary/steam-ticket-generator/actions) section.
+Builds are available in the [releases](https://github.com/xacgbeta/steam-ticket-python-version/releases/tag/1.1.2) section of the repository.

 The builds in the releases section will also include the `steam_api64.dll` file required to run the program.
 Otherwise you can download it from the [Steamworks SDK](https://partner.steamgames.com/doc/sdk).
 The minimum required version is 1.62.